 Training.
 DSG offers mentorship and didactics to learners in health care -- students, residents, fellows, and post-docs -- across different home home specialties and disciplines.
 This cross-training augments rather than replaces the education that learners receive in their home departments and programs.

 One of the guiding principles of the DSG is that form should fit function, and much of the Group's work occurs among collaborators on a project-by-project basis.

 However, given the broad, intersectional nature of decision science (which draws on multiple disciplines within the social and behavioral sciences), the DSG also spearheads two types of activities.

 The Validation Lab.
-Work in this virtual "lab" focuses on rapid early testing of decision science principles as they apply to topics in health care.
+This work focuses on rapid testing of decision science principles as they apply to topics in health care.
 This work is needed because many decision or behavioral science principles have either not yet been applied to health care, or specific decisions within it.
-It is critical to understand if and how principles in decision science apply to specific health care decisions.
+It is critical to understand if and how behavioral principles apply to health care decisions.